mne-tools/mne-python/doc/overview/roadmap.rst

 - Develop a (short as possible) example that shows people how to run a minimal task remotely, including setting up access, cluster, nodes, etc.
 - Adapt
-  MNE-biomag-group-demo code to use cloud computing (optionally, based on config) rather than local resources.
+  MNE-study-template_ code to use cloud computing (optionally, based on config) rather than local resources.